-A hypnotherapist plays a vital role in the lives of others.
-As one, you can help them change what they thought they could never change with the power of motivation and self-belief.
-To find out what skills and qualifications you need to be a certified hypnotherapist in Australia, keep your eyes glued to this guide.
+Professional hypnotherapists play a vital role in the lives of many people.
+As one, you can help others change what they thought they could never change with the power of motivation and self-belief.
+To find out what skills and qualifications you need to be a certified hypnotherapist in Australia keep your eyes glued to this guide.

 What Does a Hypnotherapist Do?